 I. A switch shall be installed so that the lifting mechanism will not operate when the lift platform doors are closed.

-96. Special Optional Equipment.
+96. Special Optional Equipment

 Special seats for attendants may be installed on an optional basis.
 The location, restraints, and so forth shall be assessed and approved on an individual unit basis.
 All equipment shall be secured properly.